Pelosi should punish Omar, rabbis say; inaction signals Democrats tolerate anti-Jewish hate

-More than 200 rabbis have joined the call to oust Rep. Ilhan Omar from her seat on the Foreign Affairs Committee, telling House Speaker Nancy Pelosi that her lack of response demonstrates the Democratic Parrty’s toleration of anti-Jewish hatred.
+More than 200 rabbis have joined the call to oust Rep. Ilhan Omar from her seat on the Foreign Affairs Committee, telling House Speaker Nancy Pelosi that her lack of response demonstrates the Democratic Party’s tolerance of hatred against Jewish people.

 The rabbis leveled the charge in a letter this week to Mrs. Pelosi, California Democrat, after she failed to take action against Ms. Omar for equating the U.S. and Israel with Hamas and the Taliban.